 On our first trip to the falls, we thought it was pretty easy to miss the spur "trail" or scramble to the rocky ledge overlooking both the heart-shaped depression and the Seeley Creek Falls (especially if no one else was around to provide a hint as to where to go).
 The only other hint that there was something down there was by the loudness of the rushing waters of Seeley Creek itself.
 Julie and my Mom once accidentally missed the spur trail and kept going before the trail ended up joining with some road (and missed the falls altogether until they backtracked).

-Take the exit on the right for Hwy 138 (the thoroughfare continues on as Hwy 18 if you miss this exit), and continue driving north on Hwy 138 for roughly 2.5 miles (you'll be going through the western outskirts of Crestline as well as through the town of Valley of Enchantment).
+Take the exit on the right for Hwy 138 (the thoroughfare continues on as Hwy 18 if you miss this exit), and continue driving north on Hwy 138 for roughly 2.5 miles (you'll be going through the western outskirts of Crestline as well as through the community of the Valley of Enchantment).
 Just north of the town, there'll be a well-signed entrance on the left for Camp Seeley.
 Take this entrance, and just before the private car park for Camp Seeley, veer left onto a narrow road going past a concrete ford over Seeley Creek.

-Alternatively, the first time Julie and I went here in 2005, we took the I-15 north exiting at the Hwy 138 and turned right (in the direction of Silverwood Lake; note that turning left here would lead you to Mountain High Ski Resort).
+Alternatively, the first time Julie and I went here in 2005, we took the I-15 north (from Ontario) exiting at the Hwy 138 and turned right (in the direction of Silverwood Lake; note that turning left here would lead you to Mountain High Ski Resort).
 Then, we followed the 138 all the way to the Camp Seeley entrance which would now be on the right just before entering the town of Valley of Enchantment.